mixer/developer-docs/pages/01.guides/01.mixplay/05.CustomControls/03.GettingStartedWithPreact/doc.md

 // ...
 ```

 And that's it!
-Whenever the `leaderboard` scene is registered, it'll use your custom class and show `#[code `And the winners are...`.
+Whenever the `leaderboard` scene is registered, it'll use your custom class and show `And the winners are...`.

 Like controls, you can also define and access `@Mixer.Input` properties on scenes.